aws-actions/configure-aws-credentials/README.md

 Sometimes, existing credentials in your runner can get in the way of the intended outcome.
 You can set the `unset-current-credentials` input to `true` to work around this issue.

+#### Configure named AWS profiles

+By default, this action exports credentials as environment variables (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, etc.).
+However, you can use the `aws-profile` input to configure named AWS profiles instead.
+When `aws-profile` is provided, credentials are written to `~/.aws/credentials` and `~/.aws/config` files, allowing you to:

+- Configure multiple AWS profiles in a single workflow
+- Use the `--profile` flag with AWS CLI and SDKs
+- Work naturally with tools like Terraform and AWS CDK that read from AWS config files

+When using profiles:
+- Credentials are **not** exported as environment variables (AWS_ACCESS_KEY_ID, etc.)
+- The `AWS_PROFILE` environment variable is set (unless `output-env-credentials: false`)
+- The `AWS_REGION` environment variable is always set for convenience
+- All authentication methods (OIDC, static credentials, role assumption) are supported

+See the [Examples](#examples) section for usage examples.

 #### Use an HTTP proxy